Benzodiazepines, Sleeping Pills and Antidepressant Recovery Experts

 - The Point of Return program includes nutraceuticals to help minimize Fluoxetine withdrawal symptoms.

-- We eliminate possible interaction items so your Fluoxetine withdrawal is more comfortable.
+- We identify possible interaction items to help make sure Fluoxetine withdrawal is more comfortable.

 - Instead of adding in other medications in an attempt to reduce withdrawal, we take an all-natural, non-drugging approach to addiction.